What is TMS?

 Who Can Mindful TMS Help?

-There is increasing evidence that TMS has been shown to help with other off-label indications.
+There is increasing evidence for the benefit of TMS in treating other off-label indications.
 Patients with the additional following conditions may benefit from TMS:

 - Bipolar Depression

 - Clinical Depression